arquillian/arquillian-extension-spring/README.md

 #### Java-based configuration (Servlet 3.0 only)

-Again, the above example can be also achieved without any piece of XML (even without a web.xml descriptor).
+Again, the above configuration can be also done without any piece of XML (even without a web.xml descriptor).
-All thanks to WebApplicationInitializer which allows to set up the servlets with code.
+All thanks to WebApplicationInitializer which allows to set up the servlets programmatically.

 Instead of defining web.xml it is possible to write a simple class: